YoukaiDragon/TysonFoster-CodingAssignment1-IdleTapper/README.md

 Project architecture is OnClickListers for each of the 3 buttons, functions to save and load the instance state (to prevent rotating the screen from resetting the game), and a handler set to call a function once per second, to implement the passive "tap" income

+There are no open issues with the app in its current state, nor is there anything left unimplemented that was intended to be part of the 1st coding assignment